CesarHuertaUADY/Proyecto_Fundamentos_IS/Requirements/Evolution of the requirements.md

 - FR005: The system will notify the user that it has received an update, as well as the changes included in it.**(C)**
 - FR006: The application will have a progress bar that will show the progress of each topic and each level. **(S)**
+- FR007: The system will automatically mark when an exercise has been opened
+- FR008: The user will be able to mark the exercises already done.

 ### Non-functional requirements